Estimating Random-Walk Probabilities in Directed Graphs: Estimating Single-Pair PPR in Õ(1/δ²ᐟ³) Time

-This subsection presents our algorithm for solving the single-pair problem in the adjacency-list model with both $\InOrd$ and $\Adj$ queries.
+This section presents our algorithm for solving the single-pair problem in the adjacency-list model with both $\InOrd$ and $\Adj$ queries.
+We assume $1/\delta \le \mathrm{poly}(n)$ so that $\log(1/\delta)=O(\log n)$, as otherwise we will use the $O(m\log n)$ algorithm in \cref{sec:prove_mlogn} instead.
 Our algorithm runs in $\tilde{O}\p{(1/\delta)^{2/3}}$ expected time averaged over all possible targets $t$.
-By combining this with the $O\p{(d/\delta)^{1/2}}$ complexity achieved by combining $\Push$ with Monte-Carlo simulations~\cite{BiPPR} and the $\tilde{O}(m)$ complexity achieved by $\Push$ by level (both are described in~\Cref{subsec:ku-singlepair}), we obtain the following theorem: \begin{theorem} There exists an algorithm estimating $\vpi(s,t)$ in $\tilde{O}(\min\{m, (d/\delta)^{1/2}, (1/\delta)^{2/3}\})$ average expected time in the adjacency-list model with $\InOrd$ and $\Adj$. \end{theorem} We note that the above upper bound (ignoring logarithmic factors) matches the lower bound established in~\Cref{sp-ac-j-s-a}, demonstrating the optimality of our result.
+By combining this with the $O\p{(d/\delta)^{1/2}}$ complexity achieved by combining $\Push$ with Monte-Carlo simulations~\cite{BiPPR} and the $O(m\log n)$ complexity achieved in \cref{sec:prove_mlogn}, we obtain the following theorem: \begin{theorem} There exists an algorithm estimating $\vpi(s,t)$ in $\tilde{O}(\min\{m, (d/\delta)^{1/2}, (1/\delta)^{2/3}\})$ average expected time in the adjacency-list model with $\InOrd$ and $\Adj$. \end{theorem} We will later establish lower bounds that match this upper bound up to logarithmic factors, thereby demonstrating the optimality of the upper bound.

-\subsubsection{Technical Overview}
+\subsection{Technical Overview}

 Let us first take an overview of the main ideas and techniques we used in our algorithm and proofs.
 For ease of understanding, \Cref{alg:meta} shows a (overly) simplified structure of our algorithm.
 In the remaining subsections, our novel ideas and techniques will be combined into the basic structure step by step.
 The pseudocode of the complete algorithm can be found in~\cref{subsec:app_notation_code}.
 Briefly speaking, our algorithm is a novel combination of the randomized $\Push$ technique and the Monte Carlo simulation.